RustyNoob-619/YARA/Modules/OOXML/README.md

 ```

 After pasting the above files in their respective directories, run the following commands from your YARA root directory:

+**NOTE:** You might need to run `SUDO` on the make commands below if you get a Permission Denied error.

 `./bootstrap`